trevorblades/gatsby-plugin-apollo/README.md

 ## Installation

-If you're using this package, you'll also need to install `@apollo/client`.
+To use this plugin, you'll also need to install your own copy of `@apollo/client`.
+This is what you'll use to make GraphQL queries in your React components.

 ```bash
 $ npm install gatsby-plugin-apollo @apollo/client